-This course focuses on the concepts, principles and applications of cafe dining room management, supervision and service.
+Concepts, principles, and applications of cafe dining room management, supervision, and service.
 Practical service experience and principles of supervision are applied in a live environment.
-This includes applications of barista and cafe service, timing of service, menu development, pricing, merchandising, point of sale software usage, customer service, management techniques, team building, motivational techniques, and stress and production management.
-Other areas covered include beverage recipe construction and costing, use and care of equipment and effective handling and use of supplies.
-Group 2 course.
+Applications of barista and cafe service, timing of service, menu development, pricing, merchandising, point of sale software usage, customer service, management techniques, team building, motivational techniques, stress and production management, environmental stewardship, and zero or reduced waste initiatives.
+Other areas covered include beverage recipe construction and costing, use and care of equipment, and effective handling and use of supplies.
+Group 2.
+Communications.

 Corequisites CUL 222

 , CUL 224

 - Define management terminology related to the food and beverage industry.

 - Explain the changing roles of industry supervisors and managers over time.

 - Implement an effective managerial model used to resolve current management issues and challenges in the food and beverage industry.

 - Connect models of ethical decision making with successful management practice.

 - Evaluate management and leadership styles in the food and beverage industry.

 - Determine the resulting impact of different management/leadership styles on colleagues and subordinates.